Stop Puppy From Rushing the Doorbell

 Once your pup has sounded the alarm, he should turn the situation over to you.
 If YOU decide the person at the door is harmless, your pup should accept your judgment and be quiet.

-YOU should answer the doorbell – not your puppy.
-Certainly he can accompany you, but he should not charging around in front of you.
-You want him to feel confident that YOU are the one who will face potential "threats" at the door.
+He should feel confident that YOU are the one who will face potential "threats" at the door.
 That's a leader's job.

-The doorbell rings.
+Right on schedule, the doorbell rings.
 You've already told your friend to ring just once, no matter how long it takes you to open the door.

 We don't want any of that.